KnightAR/traefik-regex-block/README.md

 Use this setting to determine how many minutes an IP address will be blocked from your site after each URL attempt that matches a regex pattern.

-### Regex Pattern List - regexPatterns
+### Regular Expression Pattern List - regexPatterns
 * Required: Yes
 * Default: (none)

-You provide a list of regex patterns to be used to detect activity you want to block.
+You provide a list of regular expression patterns to be used to detect activity you want to block.
 You can provide any number of patterns to monitor with.

 ### Whitelist IP Addresses - whitelist
 * Required: No